JazzAKD/PicoYPlaca/README.md

 To execute the program:

-- Unzip in a folder PicoYPlaca-master.zip archive.
+- Clone this project into a folder.
 - Open Visual Studio.
 - Clic on File/Open/Project or Solution.
 - Go to unzip folder and select PicoYPlaca.sln.